Generalizing causal effects with noncompliance: Application to deep canvassing experiments: Empirical Application: Reducing Exclusionary Attitudes through Deep Canvassing

-\paragraph{Setting 1: Generalizing to Participants Who Did Not Take the Follow-up Survey} We begin by generalizing the results to the set of participants who did not take the follow-up survey.
-While we have a measure of compliance for some of the individuals in the target, we do not have access to their outcomes.
+We begin by generalizing the results to the set of participants who did not take the follow-up survey.
+While we have a measure of compliance for some of the individuals in the target group, we do not have access to their outcomes.
+For each voter, we have access to 33 total pre-treatment covariates that includes demographic information, such as age, gender, past electoral participation, as well as 25 survey items measuring immigrant-related opinions prior to treatment.
 We apply our weighted estimator and WLS estimator to generalize the CACE from the study sample to these participants.

-For each voter, a 33-dimensional vector of pre-treatment covariates, $X$, is available.
-This vector includes an 8-dimensional subset representing the voter's basic information—such as age, gender, location, and past electoral participation history—along with 25 additional questions from the baseline survey administered prior to the treatment.
-For further details, refer to the online appendix in \citet{kalla2020reducing}.

 The estimated T-CACEs range from 12-20\%.
 Notably, the results for the weighted and WLS T-CACE estimators are statistically significant at the 5\% level.
 We also include the principal stratification estimator (weighted (PS)) introduced in \S\ref{subsec: IV vs PS}, which is based on the principal ignorability assumption.
-It provides a comparable estimate to our methods: $(12.4\% ; [3.2, 22.8]).$ Taken together, these estimates provide robust evidence that deep canvassing positively influenced the target index, with some variation in magnitude across estimation methods.
-The generalized CACE in this context is larger than the generalized ITT $(10.3\% ; [5.2, 15.5])$ and the within-sample CACE estimate $11.0\% ; [4.1,17.8]).$

-This suggests that the estimated treatment effect on support for unauthorized immigrants from deep canvassing generalizes well to the individuals who failed to participate in the follow-up survey.
+It provides a comparable estimate to our methods: $(12.4\% ; [2.8, 23.3]).$ Taken together, these estimates provide robust evidence that deep canvassing positively influenced the target index, with some variation in magnitude across estimation methods.
+The generalized CACE in this context is larger than the generalized ITT $(10.3\% ; [2.4, 18.2])$ and comparable to the within-sample CACE estimate $13.2\% ; [6.2,20.1]).$ This suggests that the estimated treatment effect on support for unauthorized immigrants from deep canvassing generalizes well to the population of individuals who failed to participate in the follow-up survey. \\